 - (1) Invests primarily in "securities backed by or representing an interest in mortgages on domestic residential housing or manufactured housing" meeting the definition of such assets for purposes of the qualified thrift lender ("QTL") test under the current Office of the Comptroller of the Currency ("OCC") Regulations.
 Pending any revisions of the current OCC Regulations, the Fund expects that, absent extraordinary market developments, at least 65% of its assets will qualify for QTL purposes for savings associations, although actual percentages may be higher.
 In addition, the Fund will not purchase any investments having a risk-based weighting in excess of 20% under the current risk-based capital regulations established by the OCC.
 Also, the Fund will not purchase any investments having a risk-based weighting for banks in excess of 20% under current federal regulations of the appropriate regulatory agencies.
-Furthermore, the Fund limits its investments to those permissible without specific statutory limitation for federal savings associations, national banks and federal credit unions under current applicable federal regulations. - (2) May not invest in interest rate derivatives (such as swaps, caps, floors, futures) until such time as the appropriateness of these investments for federal credit unions is clarified. - (3) May not invest in (purchase) private (non-agency) mortgage-related securities. - (4) Will invest, under normal circumstances, at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in mortgage investments and related instruments.
+Furthermore, the Fund limits its investments to those permissible without specific statutory limitation for federal savings associations, national banks and federal credit unions under current applicable federal regulations. - (2) May not invest in (purchase) private (non-agency) mortgage-related securities. - (3) Will invest, under normal circumstances, at least 80% of its net assets (plus the amount of any borrowing for investment purposes) in mortgage investments and related instruments.
 In addition to Board approval, change of this non-fundamental policy requires 60 days' prior notice to shareholders as required by Rule 35d-1 under the Investment Company Act of 1940.